libregis/GST101/docs/Lab4.md

 26. Right click on the zone_map_modified.tif and choose Zoom to layer extent to see the georeferenced image.

-27. Using the Add vector data button add the netcurr.shp shapefile in the Lab 5/Data folder to QGIS.
+27. Using the Add vector data button add the netcurr.shp shapefile in the `GST101\data\Lab4` folder to QGIS.
 This is a shapefile representing city streets produced by the City of Albuquerque.
 If the transformation was done correctly, the streets will line up with the georeferenced parcel map image (shown in figure below).
 Save your map file.

     ![Georeferenced Parcel Map Image](figures/Lab4/Georeferenced_parcel_map_image.png "Georeferenced Parcel Map Image")